When taking out Income Protection, one of the biggest decisions you’ll need to make is the length of your deferred period.

 Income Protection is designed to insure your wages if you can’t work due to illness or injury.
 It will pay a continuation of income for anything that medically prevents you from doing your job.

-When it comes to Income Protection, a deferment period is a fixed period of time you decide on that has to pass before your insurance will kick in and cover your income.
+When it comes to Income Protection, a deferment period is a fixed period of time that has to pass before your insurance will kick in and cover your income.
+During this period, you might rely on savings, company sick pay or any other means and so won’t need the payout straight away.

 The minimum waiting period for Income Protection is known as a back-to-day-one deferred period.
-With this type of policy, you would only need to be out of work for 3 days before you can begin claiming and, after those three days, your benefit would be backdated to the first day you were unable to work.
+With this type of policy, you would only need to be out of work for three days before you can begin claiming and, after those three days, your benefit would be backdated to the first day you were unable to work.

 Typical deferred periods include: